featurist/hyperdom/readme.md

 Hyperdom supports a simple event-update-render cycle, promises for asynchronous operations, JSX, non-JSX, typescript, client-side routing, SVG, two-way data binding, server-side rendering, and optimises for performance, developer usability and simplicity of application architecture.

 Hyperdom is influenced by [react](http://facebook.github.io/react/) and uses [virtual-dom](https://github.com/Matt-Esch/virtual-dom) for the DOM patching.
-Unlike react though, there is no need for state management libraries - this problem simply does not exist in hyperdom -, API is small, and the routing is built in.
+Unlike react though, there is no need for state management libraries (this problem simply does not exist in hyperdom), the API is compact and the routing is built in.

 ## Table of Contents